Materials-Consortia/OPTIMADE/optimade.md

 If using the JSON API format, the ID component MUST be the content of the id field.

-Note that entries cannot have an ID of 'info', as this would collide with the 'Info' endpoint (described in [section '4.4.
-Info endpoints'](#h.4.4)) for a given entry type.
+Note that some IDs for entries are reserved, as they would collide with other endpoints defined by the specification: e.g. 'info', colliding with the endpoint described in [section '4.4.
+Info endpoint'](#h.4.4), or 'databases', colliding with the endpoint described in [section '4.5.
+Databases endpoint'](#h.4.5) .

 Examples: